LeoUtas/fishingvizr/README.md

 ## Bug report & collaboration
-#### For reporting bugs, please email hnguyenthe@mun.ca
+#### For reporting bugs, please email hnguyenthe@mun.ca.
-#### For collaborating, the author is seeking collaborations to improve the data visualization of the package.
+#### For collaborating, the author is seeking collaborations to improve the data visualization of the package, please email hnguyenthe@mun.ca.

 ### Disclaimer
 #### This package was created to make retrieving data from the GFW API easier.
 The complex technologies applied to produce the data belong to Global Fishing Watch.